Area schools are staying ahead of the curve as they adapt to new meal standards set forth in the National School Breakfast Program.

 Dickson staff names foods to add excitement to the menu.
 For example, recent foods have been summertime chicken pasta, Hawaiian crunch wrap and southwest omelets.

-Page 2 of 2 - To add more fruits for breakfast, Archeketa has tried serving yogurt parfaits, which include fresh fruit and granola.
+To add more fruits for breakfast, Archeketa has tried serving yogurt parfaits, which include fresh fruit and granola.
 They were served with pineapple muffins and additional fruit.

 "We tried the yogurt parfaits this week.
 They went over like wild fire," she says.